 Eating and drinking on board

 Each train has a restaurant car offering meals, snacks and drinks throughout the day.
 The type of cuisine will be customary to the region and can vary in price.
 Many passengers choose to bring their own food onboard, such as dried noodles, soups, bread, bottled water, alcohol and snacks.
 Tea, coffee, and hot water are always available, just ask your attendant.

 The train will pull in at minor stations along the way, stopping for 5-45 minutes.
-Use this time to stretch your legs and purchase some provisions from babushkas selling boiled potatoes, eggs, sausages, and meat pasties - local travellers have been known to put on a spread and invite you to join them.
+Use this time to stretch your legs and stock up on provisions from the platform kiosks for the next stage of your journey - local travellers have been known to put on a spread and invite you to join them.
 Additionally, vendors sporadically come on board selling snacks.